Wideband Beamforming for RIS Assisted Near-Field Communications: Numerical Results

 In Fig.~\ref{R_BF}, we further compare the effective spectral efficiency of the proposed E2E models with the practical beamforming benchmarks with the estimated CSI.
 Since the channel estimation error and the large pilot overhead, the effective spectral efficiency will be significantly decreased for the conventional beamforming schemes. {In the proposed E2E models with less pilot overhead, the available effective spectral efficiencies of both TTD-RIS and SA-RIS architectures are superior to the existing beamforming benchmarks.}

-In Fig.~\ref{R_CE}, we compare the spectral efficiency of the proposed E2E models with the existing beamforming benchmarks under different uplink $\text{SNR}_\text{R}$.
-With the increase of $\text{SNR}_\text{R}$, the beamforming gain of all algorithms can be improved due to more accurate CSI, while the proposed E2E models are superior to the conventional beamforming benchmarks.
-Since the specific latent representation can be learned from the massive communication data, the proposed E2E models is robust for some disturbances of input data, i.e., the communication noise.
+In Fig.~\ref{R_CE}, we compare the spectral efficiency of the proposed E2E models with the existing beamforming benchmarks under different uplink $\text{SNR}_\text{R}$. {For the case of low uplink SNR, the conventional beamforming approaches struggle as the noise-afflicted estimated CSI does not support efficient beamforming design.
+However, in the proposed E2E beamforming models, the implicit CSI acquisition and data-driven beamforming modules are jointly designed by constructing an efficient deep neural network, which can avoid the explicit error propagation between the channel estimation and beamforming modules in conventional approaches.
+Due to the ability of the network to learn specific latent representations from vast amounts of communication data, the proposed E2E models are robust against various disturbances in the input data.
+Moreover, the powerful nonlinear mapping capability of deep learning significantly reduces noise interference, offering a substantial improvement over the conventional approaches, particularly in low SNR conditions.} With the increase of $\text{SNR}_\text{R}$, the beamforming gain of all algorithms can be improved due to more accurate CSI, while the proposed E2E models are superior to the conventional beamforming benchmarks.

-In Fig.~\ref{R_B}, we compare the spectral efficiency of the proposed E2E models with the existing beamforming benchmarks under different communication bandwidths $W$.
-For the ideal PGDP algorithm, the BS precoding and RIS phase-shifting can be independently designed according to the specific subcarrier channel, and hence the beamforming gain is independent of bandwidth $W$.
-However, for conventional hybrid beamforming architectures, the wideband beam split effect will be aggravated with the increase of $W$, which results in the beamforming performance degradation.
-Compared to the existing beamforming benchmarks, the proposed TTD-RIS and SA-RIS architectures have superior generalization for the large communication bandwidth.
+{In Fig.~\ref{Band}, to characterize the beamforming performance loss caused by the near-field double beam split effect, we present the spectral efficiency of different beamforming schemes with increasing bandwidth $W$.
+We observe a general degradation in the spectral efficiency of beamforming schemes that rely on the hybrid precoding architecture as $W$ increases, with the exception of the ideal PGDP algorithm implemented in a fully-digital architecture.
+In the ideal PGDP algorithm, the precoding matrices at the BS and the phase shifting at the RIS can be independently designed according to the specific subcarrier channel, achieving a beamforming gain that remains constant regardless of bandwidth $W$.} Compared to the existing conventional beamforming benchmarks, the proposed TTD-RIS and SA-RIS architectures have the superior generalization and resistance for the near-field double beam split effect under the large communication bandwidth.

+{In Fig.~\ref{Distance}, we present the performance comparison between different beamforming approaches as the near-field effect increases.
+Specifically, in the considered near-field RIS system, the closer the distance $r^\text{RU}$ between the RIS and the user, the more pronounced the near-field effect becomes.
+To accurately depict the near-field effect, we have normalized the large-scale fading components of each communication link to a reference value, highlighting the impact of distance-dependent array responses in near-field channel modeling.
+By leveraging the near-field effect of the virtual LOS channel introduced by the RIS, the spectral efficiency of all beamforming schemes improves as the distance $r^\text{RU}$ decreases.
+Compared to conventional beamforming approaches, the proposed beamforming models exhibit superior performance gain as the near-field effect becomes increasingly significant, wherein the proposed TDD-RIS and SA-RIS architectures are specifically designed to effectively deal with the near-field double beam split effect.}